screetsec/TheFatRat/README.md

 ## :scroll: Changelog
-Be sure to check out the [Changelog] and Read CHANGELOG.txt
+Be sure to check out the [Changelog] and Read CHANGELOG.md

 ## Getting Started